 Opencut Mining Program

-Stakeholders Group: The next meeting is scheduled for September 10, 2014, at 1:00 pm.
-The minutes from the June meetsing can be found here.
+Stakeholders Group: The next meeting is scheduled for December 10, 2014, at 1:00 pm - Metcalf Building Room 45.
+The agenda can be found here.

 Opencut Gravel Pit (1996)

 The Opencut Mining Act